 Cultivate the work environment.
 Remember that leads are very influential when it comes to setting the tone and the team atmosphere, whether intentionally or unintentionally.
 As that is the case, it is best to intentionally cultivate a great team environment.
 Many things can be done but a great start would be the lead’s disposition.

 I remember a story from a few years ago.
-I was doing my floorwalk and noticed how one of the otherwise energetic and shall I say noisy teams is quiet with a bit of negativity and tension.
-I approached them and asked what’s wrong.
+In my floorwalk, I noticed how one of the otherwise energetic and shall I say noisy teams is quiet with a bit of negativity and tension.
+So, I asked .
 One employee said, “she’s in a bad mood,” referring to her team lead.
 The team lead was a very moody person.
 Unfortunately, whatever her mood was becomes the theme for her team.
 This type of unpredictable and unpleasant work atmosphere lead to disengagement.
 It took a few feedback sessions and heart-to-heart conversations before things got better.
 What’s important was that it got better.
 Well, she’s still moody but she learned how to better handle her emotions in a way that does not affect her team.

 You might have observed that these three lessons are very basic.
 Yes, they are.
 However, these are, in several instances, skipped, if not neglected.